sampokuokkanen/belated/README.md

 Can be used with or without Rails.

+Can be used if you're on a normal instance such as EC2 or Digital Ocean drop.
+Not if you're on a Heroku or Docker, or anything with ephemeral storage.

 TODO LIST:

+- Improve thread safety.
 - Use GDBM for queue storage?
 That way could maybe get rid of YAML dumping and make things a bit safer.
 Not ordered though, so maybe keep a list of the jobs as YAML and update it sometimes?
 Just as backup.
-- Rescue `DRb::DRbRemoteError` when shutting down, might not need to if using GDBM?
-- Don't use class instance variables.
+Or RocksDB?
 - Make DRb port configurable.
-- Don't hardcode timezone.
+- Don't hardcode timezone to UTC.
 - Add some checks to the client for proper jobs.
-- Have multiple queues?
 - Maybe support ActiveJob?
 - Have a web UI.
 - Have a job history